ivogabe/gulp-typescript/readme.md

 ```
 When you run ```gulp watch```, the source will be compiled as usual.
 Then, when you make a change and save the file, your TypeScript files will be compiled in about half the time.

-Make sure you create the project outside of a task!
-Otherwise it won't work.
+You must create the project outside of the task.
+You can't use the same project in multiple tasks.
+Instead, create multiple projects or use a single task to compile your sources.

 Using `tsconfig.json`
 -------------